 Question 7 - Do you agree with the implementation date of DCP 203?

 The Working Group noted that the majority of respondents agreed with the implementation date.
-The Working Group believes that they are on track to meet the deadlines in order to be implemented into the December 2014 indicative charges, and 1 April 2015 into the DCUSA.

 Question 8 - Are there any alternative solutions or matters that should be considered by the Working Group?